Skip to content

 Relative Humidity

-The relative humidity (RH) values in the POWER Archive are calculated from pressure (Pa in kPa), dry-bulb temperature (Ta in °C), and mixing ratio (e.g. specific humidity, q in kg/kg), parameters that are available from the re-gridded MERRA-2 and represents estimates at 2 m above the local surface averaged over the original source spatial resolution.
+The relative humidity (RH) values in the POWER Archive are calculated from pressure (Pa in kPa), dry-bulb temperature (Ta in °C), and mixing ratio (e.g. specific humidity, q in kg/kg), parameters that are available from the re-gridded MERRA-2 and represents estimates at two meters above the local surface averaged over the original source spatial resolution.
 The following is a summary of the expressions used to calculate RH.
 The units are indicated in square brackets.

 Equation